-- Narrow, winding, rural (and sunken) lanes. - Hedges, trees, and woodland dominate the landscape and glimpses of countryside. - Flint and brick walls emerge as geology changes to chalk downs. - Small clusters of old houses along lane, and more recent houses built between. - Most houses set back from the lane, and screened by walls, hedges and fences. - Larger houses set back in own grounds, smaller cottages, closer to the road.
+- Narrow, winding, rural and sunken lanes. - Hedges, trees, and woodland dominate the landscape with glimpses of countryside. - Flint and brick walls emerge as geology changes to chalk downs. - Small clusters of old houses along the lane, with more recent houses built in between. - Most houses are set back from the lane, and screened by walls, hedges and fences. - Larger houses are set back in their own grounds, whilst smaller cottages are closer to the road.